monsieurmarc/ttbit-cgminer/README.md

 ##################################################################################
-# CGminer 4.11.1 GekkoScience Compac & 2pac BM1384 #
+# CGminer 4.11.1 TTBit USB #
 ##################################################################################

 This is a cgminer 4.11.1 with support for the TTbit USB miner.
-THis is a modification of the Gecko miner source as it seems the TTBIT is an unlicensed copy of that hardware Once built you can run it with: cgminer  --ttbit-usb-freq 100 -o pool -u youruser
+THis is a modification of the GekkoScience miner source as it seems the TTBIT is an unlicensed copy of that hardware Once built you can run it with: cgminer  --ttbit-usb-freq 100 -o pool -u youruser

+Below is from the GekkoScience readme:
 This software is forked from cgminer 4.11.1 original from ckolivas.

 (you can refer to original documentation to docs/README)